Frequently Asked Questions about our Educational Programs

 Cell phones and laptops are common at Lost Valley.
 Most cell service providers have coverage outdoors.
 Verizon (the best) and AT&T also have decent coverage indoors.
 We have a unique cob phone booth with landline that can be used with a calling card.

 Most participants find their laptop quite useful.
-There is free wireless internet in the classroom/office complex, and at least one desktop there for general use by anyone on site.
-There is also wireless service in the dorms and cabin area, for a reasonable fee.
+There is free wireless internet in all indoor spaces, and one desktop for general use by anyone on site.
 Our internet is rural and limited, and cannot support activities such as streaming long videos or downloading movies.

 Are there additional costs?

 Program tuition covers lodging, meals, instruction, and materials.
 In this way, the price is all-inclusive, which is convenient and simple for most participants.
-There are minor additional costs to you for optional activities such as wireless internet outside the classroom area, laundry, and fuel for optional off-site visits.
+There are minor additional costs to you for optional activities such as laundry and off-site visits.
 These add up to a very small amount.
 If you do off-site activities for fun, such as going to a restaurant or show in Eugene, that will be on your own dime.
-Participants who use the Lodge kitchen – namely interns and volunteers, but not students – are required to bring a valid Oregon Food Handler’s Card (see next item), which costs $10.
+Participants who use the Lodge kitchen – including HSS students – are required to bring a valid Oregon Food Handler’s Card (see next item), which costs $10.

-During longer times on site (over two weeks) participants use the Lodge kitchen to cook for themselves for breakfasts and weekend meals.
+During longer times on site (over two weeks) participants use the Lodge kitchen to cook for yourselves for breakfasts and weekend meals.
 If this applies to you, there will be a kitchen orientation early in your time on site.
-You are also required to produce a valid Oregon Food Handler’s Card – this shows that you understand the importance of and procedures around sanitation in our community kitchen.
+You are also required to produce a valid Oregon Food Handler’s Card – this shows that you understand the importance of and procedures around sanitation in our commercial kitchen that serves meals to the public.
 The card can be purchased online here, and costs $10 after successfully passing a quiz.

 What should I bring?